weiminn/reinforcement_learning_tutorials/05_N_Step_Bootstrapping/readme.md

----
-header-includes:
-  - \usepackage[ruled,vlined,linesnumbered]{algorithm2e}
----

 # N-Step Bootstrapping

 We want to get less variance by waiting for reward from n-steps forward.

-For just 1-Step bootstrapping:
+For just 1-Step bootstrapping (same as vanilla SARSA and Q-Learning):

 $$
 \begin{equation}